GKarmakar/cloudml-samples/flowers/README.md

 This example uses the Flowers dataset to build a customized image classification model via transfer learning and the existent [Inception-v3](https://www.tensorflow.org/tutorials/images/image_recognition) model in order to correctly label different types of flowers using Cloud Machine Learning Engine.

-The sample code you will walk through and results you will monitor consist of four parts: data preprocessing, model training with the transformed data, model deployment, and prediction request steps.
+The sample code consist of four parts:

+ - Data preprocessing
+ - Model training with the transformed data
+ - Model deployment
+ - Prediction

 - - -